 Held resides in Jackson, Missouri.
 His family includes three dogs, two horses, a bird, a three-foot python and nine cats—including a 12-pound Persian named Clyde, who was rescued from a hoarding case in St. Mary's, Pennsylvania.

 Regional Director, Southeast Region

-Senior Shelter Manager
+Partnerships Senior Manager

 Jessica Rushin is responsible for the strategic development of FIR's Partnership Program and response partners.
 Response partners are shelters and other agencies across the United States that partner with FIR to place cruelty victims and provide on-the-ground support during FIR operations.
 As a member of the operations team, Rushin also participates in the planning of deployments and provides leadership in the field.